 vegan bean burgers with crispy courgette chips

-A food processor will make short work of these bean burgers - simply blitz up beetroot, kidney beans and porridge oats with tasty seasonings like peanut butter, chipotle and garam masala.
-Divide the mixture into patties before refridgerating, and later frying.
+A food processor will make short work of these bean burgers - simply blitz up beetroot, kidney beans, and porridge oats with tasty seasonings like peanut butter, chipotle and garam masala.
+Divide the mixture into patties before refrigerating, and later frying.
 We've served our burgers with addictive crispy courgette chips.
-This meal is totally vegan, since vegan mayo, cheese and breadcrumbs have been used.
+This meal is totally vegan, since vegan mayo, cheese, and breadcrumbs have been used.
 Winner!

 A traditional French fave – and vegan, too!
 This delicious dish comprised of Mediterranean veg in a velvety tomato sauce contains all the tasty, caramelised flavours of a slow-cooked meal in just an hour and a half of prep and cooking.
 Try serving hot with rice, or cold with salad.